 My photos, the photos from so many others, and our archival materials rip open the lie that LA was not as important as New York or England or that we all operated separately.
 Like most important cultural movements, it occurred in several places at once, cross-pollinating and blossoming into the most vital rock movement today, influencing all our visual arts and every day life.

 Some say it’s harder to be punk because it’s been co-opted by the mainstream, but I don’t agree at all.
 That’s what this site is all about.
-Write me if you have substantiating evidence if you insist.
 I’ve no time to argue.
 I am only interested in presenting the TRUE FACTS behind my photos.
 From those who were there or have done their due diligence.